 Back in the jungle we saw the tallest, skinniest palm tree I’ve ever seen.

-And we saw lots that were our size.
-And I really just love this picture of Bria.
+We also saw some that were our size.
+I really love this picture of my daughter.
 It was very fun to have just her with us.

 And then we saw the coolest thing ever!
 Spider monkeys!
 It was a mom and her baby.
 They were way up there, but after getting my pictures up on the camera I was able to sort of zoom in.